Gemini 3.1 Pro Thinking Stops Mid-Reasoning: Fix

 )

-include_thoughts=True returns the thinking trace so you can see exactly where it stopped.
+include_thoughts=True returns a summary of the reasoning so you can see exactly where it stopped. thoughts_token_count tells you whether thinking, not the answer, ate the budget.

 Instead of “think deeply,” scope it: